isaacnwt/calculator/README.md

-# calculator
+# Calculator
-A simple calculator program for basics Python training.
+Its a simple Python project that I built for training.
+A basics operation calculator using condition and repetition loops, strings manipulation and a simple function.